Service administration for Azure Search in the Azure portal

 Azure Search is a fully managed, cloud-based search service used for building a rich search experience into custom apps.
 This article covers the service administration tasks that you can perform in the Azure portal for a search service that you've already provisioned.
 Service administration is lightweight by design, limited to the following tasks:

-- Manage and secure access to the api-keys used for read or write access to your service.
+- Manage access to the api-keys used for read or write access to your service.

 - Adjust service capacity by changing the allocation of partitions and replicas.

 - Monitor resource usage, relative to maximum limits of your service tier.

 Notice that upgrade is not listed as an administrative task.
 Because resources are allocated when the service is provisioned, moving to a different tier requires a new service.
 For details, see Create an Azure Search service.

 Provisioning or decommissioning the service itself can be done by an Azure subscription administrator or co-administrator.